What to expect…

 focusing on live performance and worship.

-In the latter half of the week ending July 30, 2022, the 26th Moravian Music Festival participants will convene in Bethlehem, PA, on the campuses of Central Moravian Church and Moravian College.
+July 26 – 30, 2022, the 26th Moravian Music Festival participants will convene in Bethlehem, Pennsylvania, USA, on the campuses of Central Moravian Church and Moravian College.

 Hundreds more will attend and enjoy the many performances of both new and historic Moravian music in the concert venues of Central Church and Foy Hall.